2024 End of Year Book Survey

 Keeping My Goodreads Shelf At 300 Books or Less

 At one point, my Goodreads TBR shelf was at 600 books.
 That’s wild!
 There is no way I’m going to read 600 books.
-I have been going through this shelf and getting rid of books I may not have a high priority to read.
-My reading interests have changed over the past five or ten years, so I wanted to cater my shelf to books I am interested in.
+I have been going through this shelf and getting rid of books that I may not have a high priority to read.
+My reading interests have changed over the past five or ten years, so I wanted my shelves to have books I am interested in.
 I think it’s good to have options, so keeping this number below 300 is a good idea.

 My Body by Emily Ratajkowski